Governors

 prundle@longwhattonschool.org

-I have thoroughly enjoyed teaching at Long Whatton School for the last 4 years and became a staff governor, Easter 2019.
-I feel that I can represent the staff on the governing body and help towards the strategic management of the school, as well as continuing regular involvement in the day to day routines.
+After joining Long Whatton Primary in September 2015, I became part of the governing body, Easter 2019.
+I thoroughly enjoy teaching and being part of the school and local community and I feel that I can represent the staff by being on the governing body and help towards the strategic management of the school, as well as continuing regular involvement in the day to day routines.
 I think the work that the governing body carries out is very important in supporting the children and ensuring their love of learning grows in a safe and stimulating environment.

 • Mrs Marianne Wooldridge